soverenio/docs/docs/user-guide/overview.md

 ### Data types

-[Data types](https://app.soveren.io/pii-types) is a summary of sensitive types that the Soveren Agent has observed in your infrastructure.
+[Data types](https://app.soveren.io/pii-types) are a summary of sensitive types that the Soveren Agent has observed in your infrastructure.
 Soveren [suppors a number of data types out of the box](../data-model/), and the set of supported types is constantly growing.

 An example of the data types view: